Lancer: 20th-century lancers

-Prior to the outbreak of World War I, there had been controversy as to whether lances or sabres were the more effective armes blanche (i.e. mêlée weapons) for cavalry, but neither proved a match for modern firearms and/or artillery.
+Prior to the outbreak of World War I, there had been controversy as to whether lances or sabres were the more effective (i.e. mêlée weapons) for cavalry, but neither proved a match for modern firearms and/or artillery.
 Some armies continued to use lances throughout the war, but they rarely saw use on the Western Front after initial clashes in France and Belgium in 1914.
 On the Eastern Front, mounted cavalry still had a role and lances saw limited use by the Russian, German, and Austrian armies.

 During the 1920s and 1930s, the use of lances ceased for active service in most armies.
 The German cavalry retained the lance as a service weapon until 1927, as did the British cavalry until 1928.
 Some other armies retained lance-armed cavalry units for ceremonial purposes only.
 The Polish cavalry did not discard the lance as a weapon until 1934 or 1937 and continued to use it for training and ceremonial purposes until the outbreak of World War II.